tebeco/alexdarbyshire.com/content/posts/convert-model-from-pytorch-to-safetensor-and-quantise-to-exl2/index.md

 In the example we are converting [codefuse-ai/CodeFuse-DeepSeek-33B](https://huggingface.co/codefuse-ai/CodeFuse-DeepSeek-33B) to Exl2 6bpw (bits per weight).

 I am yet to play with this model.
-It is a finetune of DeepSeek Coder 33B which a good open-source coding model with a license allowing commercial usage.
+It is a finetune of [deepseek-coder-33b-instruct](https://huggingface.co/deepseek-ai/deepseek-coder-33b-instruct) which a good open-source coding model with a license allowing commercial usage.

 The conversion process took just under 3 hours.
 It was successful using a single RTX 3060 with 12GB VRAM, and approximately 64GB RAM.